Count Network Autoregression: Introduction

-Univariate count time series models have been developed and studied in detail, as the previous list of references shows.
-However, multivariate models, which are essential to the development of network data, have been neglected.
 Studies of multivariate INAR models include those of \cite{lat1997}, \cite{pedeli2011, pedeli2013, pedeli22013}, among others.
 Theory and inference for multivariate count time series models is a research topic which is receiving increasing attention.
 In particular, observation-driven models and their properties are discussed by \cite{HeinenandRegifo(2007)}, \cite{Liu(2012)}, \cite{Andreassen(2013)}, \cite{Ahmad(2016)} and \cite{Leeetal(2017)}.
 More recently, \cite{fok2020} introduced a multivariate extension of the linear and log-linear Poisson autoregression model, by employing a copula-based construction for the joint distribution of the counts.
-The authors employ Poisson processes properties to introduce joint dependence of counts over time.
+The authors employ Poisson processes' properties to introduce joint dependence of counts over time.
 In doing so, they avoid technical difficulties associated with the non-uniqueness of copula for discrete distributions \citep[pp.~507-508]{GenestandNeslehova(2007)}.
-They propose a plausible data generating process which preserves, marginally, Poisson processes properties.
+They propose a plausible data generating process which preserves, marginally, Poisson processes' properties, conditional on the past.
 Further details are given by the recent review of \cite{fokianos_2021}.